rudidude86/gura-lang.github.io/documents/Mapping-Process.md

         x = g(strs.each())
         // x is an iterator that will generates 'HELLO', 'GURA' and 'WORLD'.

-   This means that the actual evaluation of the function `g()` will be postponed by the time when the created iterator is evaluated.
+   It means that the actual evaluation of the function `g()` will be postponed by the time when the created iterator is evaluated.
+   This is important because using an iterator will enable you to avoid unnecessary calculation and memory consumption.

-3. You can use Implicit Mapping just to repeat a function call without any result.
+3. You can use Implicit Mapping to repeat a function call without an explicit repeat procedure.

-   A built-in function `println()` prints a content of the given value with line-feed.
+   A built-in function `println()` prints a content of the given value along with line-feed.
    Consider a case that you need to print each value in the list `strs` containing `['hello', 'Gura', 'world']`.
    With an ordinary idea, you may use `for()` to process each item in a list.